Regulation of estate agents, auctioneers and management agents

 Further information and a sample of a Property services agreement (PSA) or letter of engagement (LOE) is available on the PSRA website.

 The PRSA has published a protocol and guidelines for how PSP’s can work safely during COVID-19.
 They set out what aspects of a PSP’s work can continue during COVID-19 restrictions.
 The documents also detail how certain practices should be modified during the pandemic.
-For example, the guidelines describe how estate agents can manage viewings during Level 5 restrictions, by only arranging pre-booked private appointments and limiting viewings to one group in the property at a time.
+For example, the guidelines describe how estate agents should manage viewings as restrictions are eased, by only arranging viewings by appointment.

 Complaints and compensation

 Anyone can make a complaint against a licensed PSP about improper conduct, which happened when the PSP was providing a property service.
 These complaints are made to the PSRA.
+There are minimum standards (pdf) and a Code of Practice (pdf) outlining how PSP’s should behave when delivering their services, and these are used when investigating complaints.
 Information about how complaints are investigated, and how to use the complaint form is available on the PRSA website.

 The PRSA administers a compensation fund, which is funded by the property services sector.
 This fund provides compensation to clients of licensed PSPs, who have sustained losses due to the dishonesty of a licensed PSP.
 In order to make a claim for compensation, the licensed PSP must have had a valid licence when the property service was provided.
 For more details on the process of making a claim, read the PSRA’s guide to making a claim.

 Commercial Leases Register

 The PSRA maintains and publishes the Commercial Leases Register, which contains information about all commercial leases entered into since 1 January 2010.
 Commercial leases include office, retail, industrial, and agricultural leases.
 In fact nearly all leases where stamp duty is paid to the Revenue Commissioners are commercial leases.